KeirynHart/MapOfNewZealand/README.md

 ## HTML, Javascript & CSS were used to build the page and its functionality.
 ## D3.js was used for the data visualisations.

+# Document Breakdown:

+## Interactive Demographic Map of New Zealand.html:
+This file is the main file that can be opened to interact with the demographic map.

+## Demographic Map CSS.css:
+This file is the supporting CSS file.

+## SVG Images:
+These are the basic svg icons that you see on the interface.